-Autoimmunity is defined as an inappropriate reaction of the immune system to the body’s own tissues.
-It is characterised by a loss of discrimination of self from non-self tissues, and leads to an ongoing and often severe inflammatory response.
+Autoimmune Disease is defined as an inappropriate reaction of the immune system to the body’s own tissues.
+It is characterized by a loss of discrimination of self from non-self tissues and leads to an ongoing and often severe inflammatory response.

 Women outnumber men when it comes to autoimmune disease.
 78% of all cases of autoimmune disease are women.